-Due to the size and number of cross-ties in ICF systems, concrete flow is restricted and may cause voids within the concrete, especially in areas of congested reinforcement such as columns, pilasters, jambs, lintels, boundary elements, and wall corners.
+Due to the size and number of crossties in ICF systems, concrete flow is restricted and may cause voids within the concrete, especially in areas of congested reinforcement such as columns, pilasters, jambs, lintels, boundary elements, and wall corners.

-2.2.1 Concrete mix design shall have a minimum slump of 6 inches.
-DSA recommends a concrete mix design that yields "flowing concrete", which is defined by ACI Concrete Terminology (ACI CT) as "a cohesive concrete mixture with a slump greater than 7-1/2 inches", at the final discretion of the SEOR.
+2.2.1 The concrete mix shall have a minimum slump of 6 inches.
+DSA recommends a concrete mix design that yields "flowing concrete", which is defined by ACI Concrete Terminology (ACI CT) as "a cohesive concrete mixture with a slump greater than 7-1/2 inches".